fundakol/pytest-jira-xray/README.rst

 Duplicated ids support
 ++++++++++++++++++++++

-By default, jira-xray-plugin does not allow to have multiple tests marked with the same identifier, like in this case:
+By default, the jira-xray plugin does not allow to have multiple tests marked with the same identifier, like in this case:

 .. code-block:: python